stunnashadez/3220Project/README.md

 - The html files which display a sample of the website's pages.

-- An example excel sheet which represents the data block of a certain industry.

 ### <ins>Phase 2</ins>

 - Java code `CreateExcel.java`, `UpdateExcel.java`, `UploadFile.java`, and `DeleteExcel.java` to load excel sheet to the website.
 Will need some libraries to run them.